 \begin{itemize} \item \textbf{Random Intra-Line Completion}: The completion is triggered at a randomly selected position within a line of code.
 The subsequent text on that line serves as the completion target.

 \item \textbf{Syntax-Aware Triggered Completion}: The completion is triggered immediately following a language-specific, syntactically significant token.
-We define a curated set of such tokens for each programming language, encompassing critical keywords (e.g., for control flow, definitions) and operators (e.g., for assignment, member access).
-The remainder of the line after the token is designated as the completion target. \end{itemize}
+We define a curated set of such tokens for each programming language, encompassing critical keywords (e.g., for control flow, definitions) and operators (e.g., for assignment, member access), which the remainder of the line after these token will be designated as the completion target. \end{itemize}

-\item \textbf{Code Fragments Within Parentheses (4.86\%):} Paired parentheses often enclose relatively independent code snippets.
-In code editors, typing an opening parenthesis automatically generates the closing one and places the cursor in between.
+\item \textbf{Code Fragments Within Parentheses (4.86\%):} In code editors, typing an opening parenthesis automatically generates the closing one and places the cursor in between.
 We sample data to replicate this common scenario.

-\item \textbf{Code Fragments After Comments (2.92\%):} When a model cannot directly understand a developer's intent, the developer may manually write a comment describing the functionality of the code block to be written, then trigger code completion on the next line.
-To simulate this, we use Tree-sitter to detect full-line comment nodes in code files and treat the first code block immediately following the comment as the completion target.
+\item \textbf{Code Fragments After Comments (2.92\%):} The developer may manually write a comment describing the code block to be written, then trigger completion on the next line.
+To simulate this, we detect full-line comment nodes in code files and treat the first code block immediately following the comment as the completion target.

 \end{itemize}

 \paragraph*{\uline{Strategies Based on Random Single or Multiple Lines}}